rmsmportier/CMSCI120Base/chapter3.md

 *** =instructions
 - Look at what has been assigned to variable *a* with =.
 What data type is variable *a*?
 Your choices are *float*, *int*, *str*.
-- Complete the *print* statement with the data type
+- Complete the *print* function with the data type
 - Complete the call to *type()* by placing the variable name *a* inside the parentheses.
 This will tell us the true data type.
 - Press Submit Answer